Tonight

 White star chart with black dots and lines showing keystone shape and lines radiating outward.

 Can you find the Keystone on this chart?
 See the compact grouping of 4 stars at the center of Hercules?
 That’s it.
 Note the whereabouts of Messier 13 within the Keystone pattern.
-Also, above the Keystone is another globular cluster, M92, it’s a bit smaller and dimmer than M13, but also easy to pick up in binoculars or a telescope.
-Image via International Astronomical Union/ Sky & Telescope/ Wikimedia Commons.
-Used with permission.
+Also, above the Keystone is another globular cluster, M92.
+It’s a bit smaller and dimmer than M13, but also easy to pick up in binoculars or a telescope.
+Image via International Astronomical Union/ Sky & Telescope/ Wikimedia Commons (CC BY 3.0).

 Photos of M13 from EarthSky Community Photos